Megan Fox: Personal life

 In 2009, Fox was targeted by a group of fashion-motivated criminals known as the "Bling Ring", who robbed her then-boyfriend Brian Austin Green's home for access to Fox's possessions.

-Fox has a form of brachydactyly called clubbed thumb, and has discussed her obsessive–compulsive disorder (OCD), insecurities, self-harming, and has acknowledged that she has low self-esteem.
 In 2013, she said that her Christian faith is still very important to her and she believes it keeps her grounded.

 Fox and then-husband Green were supporters of Generosity Water, and funded the creation of over ten water wells for the organization.

-With regard to relationships and her sexuality, Fox said that she has a general distrust and dislike of men, and that the perception of her as a "wild and crazy sexpot" is false because she is asocial and has only been sexually intimate with her "childhood sweetheart" and Brian Austin Green; she stated that she would rather stay at home instead of going out, and emphasized that she cannot have sex with someone she does not love.
+Regarding relationships and her sexuality, Fox said that she has a general distrust and dislike of men and that the perception of her as a "wild and crazy sexpot" is false because she is asocial; Fox stated that she would rather stay at home instead of going out, and emphasized that she cannot have sex with someone she does not love.
 She is bisexual, and said she believes that "all humans are born with the ability to be attracted to both sexes".
 She stated in 2009, "I have no question in my mind about being bisexual.
 But I'm also a hypocrite: I would never date a girl who was bisexual, because that means they also sleep with men, and men are so dirty that I'd never want to sleep with a girl who had slept with a man."